 In my new book, The Ultimate Wildlife Watching Guide for Yellowstone National Park, you will learn about the major species of animals found in the park, including information about where they are frequently found.
-You’ll also gain knowledge on where animals are seen during each season, giving you the best chance to see all the wildlife you hope to see with your trip.
+You’ll also gain knowledge on where animals are seen throughout the year, giving you the best chance to see all the wildlife you hope to see with your trip.
 You’ll learn about the gear needed, the best times of the day to go search for animals and even how to approach wildlife experts to gain their knowledge.
 This book has the potential to turn your Yellowstone trip into the ultimate in wildlife watching.

 Wildlife watching in Yellowstone can be pretty easy.
 More than likely you will see a few animals here and there, maybe even a whole herd of elk or bison, depending on the season.
 But to see all the animals, or at least the main ones, comes down to luck, timing and a bit of effort.
 Luckily, I have been watching the animals of Yellowstone for my entire life